Physics of the Atmosphere

 Learning objectives

-The course unit aims at introducing students to the most relevant topics of atmospheric physics.
-The goal is to provide them the conceptual bases to understand the most relevant radiative, thermodynamic and dynamic processes regulating the behavior of Earth's atmosphere.
-The course unit also aims at introducing students to the observation of Earth's atmosphere.
-This goal is addressed along all the lectures and it makes wide use of meteorological information from the WEB.
+The course unit aims at introducing the most relevant topics of atmospheric physics.
+The goal is to provide the conceptual bases to understand radiative, thermodynamic and dynamic processes regulating the behaviour of the Earth's atmosphere.
+The course unit also aims at introducing students to the observation of the Earth's atmosphere.
+This goal is addressed along all the lectures, and it makes wide use of meteorological information also from the web, to exploit the acquired knowledge in the analyses of real meteorological scenarios.

 Expected learning outcomes